Fun Elephant Facts

 Who doesn’t love elephants and want to know some cool elephant facts?
 First, they are the largest land animal on the planet weighing an average of 12,000 pounds.
 Second, there are 2 main species, African and Asian.
 And each looks very different.

 The African elephants are larger, with tusks on both males and females.
 Asian elephants have much smaller bodies and ears and tusks only grow on males.
 And of course, they live in completely different environments.
-African elephants live on the hot plains of Africa and the Asian elephants live in the cooler jungles of Asia.
+African elephants live on the hot plains of Africa and Asian elephants live in the cooler jungles of Asia.

 Other Cool Elephant Facts